Skip to main content

 • Use Keyboard Mode for MAME cabinets, PC rhythm games, etc.

-Will GP2040-CE natively support PS5, Xbox One, or Xbox Series consoles?
+Does GP2040-CE natively support PS5, Xbox One, or Xbox Series consoles?

 Can I use multiple controllers with GP2040-CE on the same system?